 Moving with your mattress just got easier!

 If you have a memory foam mattress you want to take with you to a new apartment or town, this guide will take you through the process of compressing it into a compact size for easy carry.
+You can use the guide to transport your RV mattress toppers.
 All the materials you need to get this job done are readily available and will not cost you much.
-This process won’t cause damage to your foam mattress, so you can carry out the process with 100% peace of mind knowing that you’ll get your bed back to its original shape and size on reaching your destination.
+However, we suggest you get the best This process won’t cause damage to your foam mattress, so you can carry out the process with 100% peace of mind knowing that you’ll get your bed back to its original shape and size on reaching your destination.